-- 13.1 SCC intends positive relations with providers and has dedicated teams to offer support and guidance.
-The council has a statutory duty to ensure legislation and regulations are adhered to by ensuring providers are compliant. - 13.2 SCC takes any compliance breach seriously and will follow the Compliance Process detailed in section 15 of this guidance to establish if a breach has occurred. - 13.3 Where a provider fails to rectify a breach within the time prescribed by SCC they will be issued with a Compliance Notice.
-A Compliance Notice will give the provider details of the breach and actions required to rectify within a set timescale.
-Failure to comply with the notice could result in the provider being removed from the Directory of Providers.
+- 13.1 SCC intends positive relations with Providers and has dedicated teams to offer support and guidance.
+The council has a statutory duty to ensure legislation and regulations are adhered to by ensuring Providers are compliant. - 13.2 SCC takes any compliance breach seriously and will follow the Compliance Process detailed in section 15 of the Provider Agreement to establish if a breach has occurred. - 13.3 Where a Provider fails to rectify a breach within the time prescribed by SCC they will be issued with a Compliance Notice.
+A Compliance Notice will give the Provider details of the breach and actions required to rectify within a set timescale.
+Failure to comply with the notice could result in the Provider being removed from the Directory of Providers.